-Low interest rates, immigration, and the increase of foreign money coming into the country are reasons for the rise in the prices of homes in Canada.
+Low-interest rates, immigration, and the increase of foreign money coming into the country are reasons for the rise in the prices of homes in Canada.
 “And that was a quote.”

 Take for example;

-Here is a true story of how high Real Estate is affecting everything and everybody.
+Here is a true story of how high Real Estate is

 As you’re going north to cottage country, you veer to the right off the main highway, through a clearing of tall pine trees, and nestled in this glade is a very well-kept community-living trailer park.

 Unlike the strict rules in the southern part of Ontario, a few of these year-round parks are still around for economical and cheap accommodations.

 But the high cost of real estate in Canada might eventually change that quiet part of the North Country.

 After talking to long-time residents of the trailer park, it was brought to my attention that the real estate boom in the beautiful north is starting to be a real problem.
 We all know when the economy is good, everybody wants to flee to cottage country, do a little fishing, boating, and camping to get away from the rat race of the big city, even for a short time.
 Most tourists will dream of living in the fresh air and these beautiful surroundings.

 If you are one of the few that can afford a cottage in that area, cheers to you.

 But the price of summer cottages is going sky high and in turn, drives up the real-estate-housing market in every small town and community adjoining the cottages.
 Anything and everything has gone utterly stupid for the folks that live there full time.